 There is a Peri Dance Programme which is available to enhance the Strand offer at a small fee.
-ISTD Examination classes alongside Open Classes in a range of genre are available.
+Bursaries are available, thanks to the support of the Leverhulme Trust.
+We offer ISDT Examination classes and Open Classes in a range of genres.